Mint tea 1

 • Lavender (Lavandula angustifolia).
 Use blossoms for steeping.
 Soothing and relaxing.
 Shrub.

-• Lemon Verbena (Aloysia triphylla).
-Intense flavor and very fragrant.
+• Lemon verbena (Aloysia triphylla).
+Intense flavor and is very fragrant.
 Use leaves fresh and dry.
 Shrub.

 • Mint ( Mentha species).
 Nearly 200 varieties.
 Use fresh and dried leaves.
 Aids digestion.
 Spearmint and peppermint tea are revitalizing.
 The menthol in hot peppermint tea is useful in clearing head colds.
 Perennial.

 • Rosemary (Romarinus officinalis).
-Strongly flavored; stimulates circulation and ease migraines.
+Strongly flavored; stimulates circulation and eases migraines.
 Use leaves and sprigs.
 Shrub.

 • Sage (Salvia species ).
 Mild, musky, camphorous, with spiciness.
 Soothes sore throats.
 Perennial.